 - Directed by: Federico Fellini

 Last Year At Marienbad is a film school staple that you've probably slept through.
 The film follows a group of people who are trying to figure out where they know each other from.
 They assume that they all met a year ago at Marienbad, but it's hard to tell.
 Sounds exciting, right?1,8282,322Do people lie about watching this?

 No one has seen the 1927 Fritz Lang classic about robot people and a city of subterranean workers or something.
 At best, cinema nerds might hang a poster of the automaton from the film on their dorm wall, but if you ask them to tell you the narrative arc of the movie, they'll be left speechless.

-Actors: Brigitte Helm, Gustav Fröhlich, Theodor Loos, Heinrich George, Rudolf Klein-Rogge, + more
+- Actors: Brigitte Helm, Gustav Fröhlich, Theodor Loos, Heinrich George, Rudolf Klein-Rogge

 - Directed by: Fritz Lang